Music Foundation Model as Generic Booster for Music Downstream Tasks: Experiments

 \subsection{Usefulness of Extracted Features for Music Understanding}

-Through the following feature probing experiments, we show that useful information is contained within both the \mfm and \musicgen features, which is consistent with previous results~\citet{CastellonDL21calm}.
-However, for music transcription, the shallow network is still insufficient to achieve comparable results to recent SOTA models.
-In Section~\ref{ssec:exp_gen}, we show that injecting extracted features on current task-specific models can boost their performance beyond SOTA.
+The following feature probing experiments demonstrate that features extracted from \mfm, \musicgen and Jukebox all contain valuable information, which is consistent with~\citet{CastellonDL21calm}.
+However, for music transcription, the shallow network remains insufficient to match SOTA models.
+In Section~\ref{ssec:exp_gen}, we show that injecting extracted features into task-specific models can boost their performance beyond SOTA.